-Dr Ali Rifai is a dental implant specialist and has been placing implants successfully for a number of years.
+Dr Ali Rifai is an implant dentist who has been placing implants successfully for a number of years.

 When asked on which is better, he commented that ‘dental implants are certainly a stronger and more durable solution for missing teeth, especially where multiple tooth loss is concerned’.

-One of the great advantages of dental implants is that, once the healing process is complete, most patients are able to treat them just like regular teeth, eliminating the need for adhesive, removal or special cleaning.
+One of the significant advantages of dental implants is that, once the healing process is complete, most patients can treat them just like regular teeth, eliminating the need for adhesive, removal or special cleaning.

 Treat your implants well, and they could last a lifetime.

-Whilst dentures certainly are cheaper in the short term, the long-term upkeep is generally overlooked; from cleaning solutions and adhesives to repair and all-out replacement, dentures become more and more costly over time.
+Whilst dentures are cheaper, in the long-term upkeep is generally overlooked; from cleaning solutions and adhesives to repair and all-out replacement, dentures become more and more costly over time.

-All-on-Four implants solve this as they require no no bone grafts or regeneration.
+All-on-Four implants solve this as they require no bone grafts or regeneration.

 This means the healing time is reduced and you can leave our implant clinic with new teeth after just one appointment – making them a more popular and affordable solution.

-This is because the implant requires a firm foundation within the jawbone as well as a healthy gumline in order to bond correctly.
+This is because the implant requires a firm foundation within the jawbone and a healthy gum line to bond correctly.

 Some patients may have healthy gums but still not qualify for the procedure due to an insufficient jawbone size.

-Without this, the implant will not have enough space to secure itself, leading to failure later on.
+Without this, the implant will not have enough space to secure itself, leading to failure later.

 Smoking is universally damaging to a person’s health, and gums are no different.

-However, no two mouths are the same, so it is always worth booking a consultation with us to find out if dental implants are right for you.
+However, no two mouths are the same, so it is always worth booking a consultation with us to determine if dental implants are right for you.